 When they’re old enough, give your child a debit card for their bank account and teach them to use an ATM (and to avoid overdrafting or paying fees.)
 My favorite bank also has kids’ accounts– an adult needs to be on a kid’s bank account until they reach 18.

 Encourage Junior to get a part-time job while in high school.
-There’s nothing like working in fast food to appreciate the value of higher education… Have them set up direct deposit to their bank account for their paychecks.
+There’s nothing like working in fast food to appreciate the value of higher education or learning a trade… Have them set up direct deposit to their bank account for their paychecks.
 Open a Roth IRA for them so they can start investing for their retirement.
-My parents opened a Roth for me when I started my first job at 16, and I’ve never stopped saving since.
+Consider ‘matching’ their contributions from your own funds if they make enough to do so but not enough to do it on their own, and if you can afford to do so.
+My parents opened a Roth for me when I started my first job at 16, and I’ve been saving ever since.
 Your child can also set up an auto-budgeting plan like the the Better Tomorrow banking system.
 This will come in handy when they get their first ‘real job’.

 Investing and credit for teens